-The Clean Cooking Alliance (CCA) is proud to release this Monitoring and Evaluation (M&E) Framework.
-This is a foundational tool that defines CCA's strategic approach through its Theory of Change and provides clear, systematic guidance about how its work will be measured and how learning will be integrated across the organization and throughout the sector.
+The Clean Cooking Alliance (the Alliance) is proud to release this Monitoring and Evaluation (M&E) Framework.
+This is a foundational tool that defines the Alliance's strategic approach through its Theory of Change and provides clear, systematic guidance about how its work will be measured and how learning will be integrated across the organization and throughout the sector.

 An M&E framework is a management and accountability tool that allows an organization to clearly define, track, and learn from its work.
 It provides an opportunity to make decisions informed by systemically collected data and evidence about successes, while allowing for course corrections when necessary.
-With the implementation of this M&E Framework, CCA intends to both strengthen its own ability to understand, improve, and learn from the work it is doing to contribute to the goal of universal access to clean cooking, and strengthen the sector's knowledge by sharing this learning.1
+With the implementation of this M&E Framework, the Alliance intends to both strengthen its own ability to understand, improve, and learn from the work it is doing to contribute to the goal of universal access to clean cooking, and strengthen the sector's knowledge by sharing this learning.1

-This document explains the rationale for CCA's M&E Framework and contains a detailed explanation of the related development process and the limitations of the M&E Framework.
+This document explains the rationale for the Alliance M&E Framework and contains a detailed explanation of the related development process and the limitations of the M&E Framework.
 The M&E Framework includes the following elements:

-- 1. CCA's Theory of Change; - 2.
+- 1. The Alliance Theory of Change; - 2.
 Project-level requirements for logic models; - 3.
-A list of standard indicators, and indicator methodology reference sheets to provide detail about each indicator, all tracking against CCA's Theory of Change; and - 4.
-Guidance that CCA will follow to determine when to conduct evaluations.
+A list of standard indicators, and indicator methodology reference sheets to provide detail about each indicator, all tracking against the Alliance's Theory of Change; and - 4.
+Guidance that the Alliance will follow to determine when to conduct evaluations.